Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 There are two categories of commits:
 - Primary Commits: a commit that edits files in `/overrides` or `manifest.json`.
 - Secondary Commits: a commit that does **not** edit files in `/overrides` or `manifest.json`.

+There are two changelogs generated:
+- CHANGELOG.md: The changelog for use in GitHub Releases, and to put into the pack.
+Written in markdown, and some small html (to center elements).
+- CHANGELOG_CF.md: The changelog for use in CurseForge Releases.
+Written in pure html.

 If no [Commit Keys](#commit-keys) are set, then:
 - Primary Commits: the commit message will be put into the `General` Category, and its `Other` Sub Category, and the changelog commit log.